williamw520/toposort/README.md

     }
 ```

-#### To add dependency similar to the makefile rule format.
+#### To add dependency similar to the Makefile rule format.
-Add the dependent node A to the leading node B - A: B
+Add the dependent node A to the leading B node.
+A: B
-Add the dependent node B to the leading node C - B: C
+Add the dependent node B to the leading C node.
+B: C
-Add the dependent node B to a list of leading nodes - B: E F G
+Add the dependent node B to a list of leading nodes.
+B: E F G
 ```
     const T = []const u8;
     var tsort = try TopoSort(T).init(allocator, .{});